Qing dynasty: Central government agencies

-From the early Qing, the central government was characterized by a system of dual appointments by which each position in the central government had a Manchu and a Han Chinese assigned to it.
+From the early Qing, the central government was characterised by a system of dual appointments by which each position in the central government had a Manchu and a Han Chinese assigned to it.
 The Han Chinese appointee was required to do the substantive work and the Manchu to ensure Han loyalty to Qing rule.
+While the Qing government was established as an absolute monarchy like previous dynasties in China, by the early 20th century however the Qing court began to move towards a constitutional monarchy, with government bodies like the Advisory Council established and a parliamentary election to prepare for a constitutional government.

 There was also another government institution called Imperial Household Department which was unique to the Qing dynasty.
 It was established before the fall of the Ming, but it became mature only after 1661, following the death of the Shunzhi Emperor and the accession of his son, the Kangxi Emperor.
 The department's original purpose was to manage the internal affairs of the imperial family and the activities of the inner palace (in which tasks it largely replaced eunuchs), but it also played an important role in Qing relations with Tibet and Mongolia, engaged in trading activities (jade, ginseng, salt, furs, etc.), managed textile factories in the Jiangnan region, and even published books.
 Relations with the Salt Superintendents and salt merchants, such as those at Yangzhou, were particularly lucrative, especially since they were direct, and did not go through absorptive layers of bureaucracy.
-The department was manned by booi, or "bondservants," from the Upper Three Banners.
+The department was manned by booi, or "bondservants", from the Upper Three Banners.
 By the 19th century, it managed the activities of at least 56 subagencies.

+Military

+The Qing dynasty was established by conquest and maintained by armed force.
+The founding emperors personally organised and led the armies, and the continued cultural and political legitimacy of the dynasty depended on the ability to defend the country from invasion and expand its territory.
+Therefore, military institutions, leadership, and finance were fundamental to the dynasty's initial success and ultimate decay.
+The early military system centred on the Eight Banners, a hybrid institution that also played social, economic, and political roles.
+The Banner system was developed on an informal basis as early as 1601, and formally established in 1615 by Jurchen leader Nurhaci (1559–1626), the retrospectively recognised founder of the Qing.
+His son Hong Taiji (1592–1643), who renamed the Jurchens "Manchus," created eight Mongol banners to mirror the Manchu ones and eight "Han-martial" (??
+(Hànjun)) banners manned by Chinese who surrendered to the Qing before the full-fledged conquest of China proper began in 1644.
+After 1644, the Ming Chinese troops that surrendered to the Qing were integrated into the Green Standard Army, a corps that eventually outnumbered the Banners by three to one.